apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Specifies the deployment strategy that will be used to replace existing pods with new ones.</p>
+<p>updateStrategy defines the underlying deployment strategy to use to replace existing pods with new ones.</p>
 </td>
 </tr>
 </tbody>